 The four track section on the Leeds side of Woodlesford began at Waterloo Colliery Sidings signal box, about a mile from the station, and ran past Rothwell Haigh, Stourton engine shed, marshalling yards at Stourton and Hunslet, all the way to Engine Shed Junction at Holbeck just short of Leeds station.
 Land for the widening between Waterloo and Stourton had been bought in the 1890s with the two extra tracks being brought into use in 1902.
-Plans also existed at that time to quadruple the tracks through Woodlesford but they were abandoned.
+Plans also existed as far back as the 1870s to quadruple the tracks through Woodlesford but they were abandoned.

 One of the controllers who often looked after the line through Woodlesford was Maurice Boddy.
 Born in 1932, the son of a Leeds tram worker, he joined British Railways as a goods clerk just short of his 16th birthday in 1948.
 After a two year stint in the Royal Air Force he was promoted to Leeds Control in 1953 and stayed until 1965 before moving to Derby to become a pioneer in the use of computers in railway management.

 In the 1950s and into the 1960s Maurice witnessed many changes including the introduction of diesel locomotives and the gradual decline in the coal traffic.
-Another significant effect on train services through Woodlesford was their full absorbtion by the North Eastern Region in 1957.
-Previously, after nationalisation in 1948, the operation of the line had been overseen from Derby as part of the London Midland Region, but after senior managers at York took over the express passenger services were downgraded and eventually re-routed between Leeds and Wakefield.
+Another significant effect on train services through Woodlesford was their full absorption by the North Eastern Region in 1957.
+Previously, after nationalisation in 1948, the operation of the line had been overseen from Derby as part of the London Midland Region.
+Later, after senior managers at York took over, the express passenger services were downgraded and eventually re-routed between Leeds and Wakefield.

 Maurice Boddy visited Waterloo and Woodlesford signal boxes several times where he met face to face with some of the signalmen he had got to know by name over the open telephone circuit connecting them to Leeds.

-As on the rest of the ex-Midland network the signalmen were using the Syke’s “lock and block” instruments for interlocking the points and signals.
+As on the rest of the ex-Midland network the signalmen were using devices called rotary interlocking block instruments to prevent trains from running into block sections already occupied by preceding trains.
 It was a technology that was perfectly safe if operated within the rules and no serious accidents are thought to have occurred in the vicinity of Woodlesford during Maurice’s time.

-However, in November 1956, a Normanton based guard was killed at Newlay north of Leeds when his stationary freight train was run into by another.
-A signalmen forgot about the stationary train as he had been gossiping with his colleague on the phone.
+However, in November 1956, a Normanton based guard was killed at Newlay north of Leeds when a freight train from Carlisle ran into the back of another freight train which was moving slowly in the same block section.
+A signalmen had forgotten about the first train which had been stopped at signals as he had been gossiping with his colleague on the phone.
 In a verbal agreement they agreed to manually release the locked instrument so a signal could be pulled off and the collision followed.
 The inspector also noted significant irregularities in the way that trains had been recorded in the train registers in each box and criticised the slack oversight by senior managers.